Stone-Snevets/MS-CAPSTONE--MLB-Run-Support/README.md

 ![Factor Outcome](Images/FinalBarPlot.png)
 ![Factor Correlation](Images/FinalScatter.png)

 It makes sense that allowing home runs contributes to lesser run support because a pitcher instantly lets up runs upon allowing a home run.
-However, the correlation is negative which indicates that FEWER home runs let up leads to ones offense not contributing as much.
+However, the correlation is negative which indicates that more home runs allowed lead to a better offensive support.
+This is the complete opposite of what one would assume.
+Letting up fewer home runs is better for pitching, but letting up more home runs means a pitcher's offense will support him more.

 ## Resources Used
 * Python